aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 const getCachedImage = weakCacheOf(getImage);
 ```

-`FinalizationRegistry` mainly aims to help developers to know whether an specified object is reclaimed during GC through a callback.
+`FinalizationRegistry` mainly aims to help developers to know whether a specified object is reclaimed during GC through a callback.
 For example:

 ```js
 const registry = new FinalizationRegistry(val => {